 The competition is named in honor of Professor Henry C. Strickland.
 Professor Strickland joined the Cumberland faculty in 1988.
 He regularly teaches courses on Alternative Dispute Resolution, Civil Procedure, and Conflict of Laws.
 Also, he has taught courses on Constitutional Law and Remedies.
 His primary research interests include arbitration law, constitutional law, and legal education, and he continues to write and speak on those topics.
 Professor Strickland served as the law school's associate dean for academic affairs from 2001-11.

-The Negotiation Competition is done in a traditional format with several judges and two to four competitors per room.
+The Negotiation Competition is held in a traditional format with several judges and two to four competitors per room.
 Participating students act as attorneys on behalf of their clients during the negotiation rounds.
 The competitors are given a new problem each round.
 The executive board members of Cumberland's Trial Advocacy Board judge the competition using strict criteria provided in the National Negotiation Competition rules.
 The Negotiation Competition is held several times throughout the year.
-In the fall semester, the students participating in the Negotiation Competition will be competing for a spot on the National Negotiation Team.
+In the fall semester, the students participating in the Negotiation Competition compete for a spot on the National Negotiation Team.
 The coaches monitor the competition and make their decisions based on each student's performance.
 The competitions consist of three to five rounds, depending on the number of competitors.

 Herbert W. Peterson Trial Competition